Progress report for SW22-942

 How can the study results be applied to the sustainable agricultural production in the western U.S.?

 The rangelands in this study can serve as model systems for other rangelands throughout the western U.S. given the unique and strong experimental design, and the robust sampling of multiple ecosystem services.
-For example, many studies addressing how cattle grazing affects multiple rangeland ecosystem services only compare grazing systems in general terms and rarely tease apart the nuances of a rest-rotation grazing system, such as the duration and timing of grazing.
-Also, many studies addressing how cattle grazing affects rangeland ecosystem services focus on single services, rather than the suite of services that are valued on US public lands.
+For example, many studies addressing how cattle grazing affects multiple rangeland ecosystem services only compare grazing systems in general terms and rarely tease apart the nuances of a rest-rotation grazing system, such as the duration of grazing.
+Also, many studies of cattle grazing effects on rangeland ecosystem services focus on single services, rather than the suite of services that are valued on US public lands.
 The monitoring conducted by Federal agencies can be additionally constrained by monitoring protocols that were not designed to answer specific questions about the impacts of grazing management on these ecosystem services (due potentially to too few sampling sites, or monitoring design), or by agency employed practitioners who do not have the time (due to the large amount of additional duties) to monitor with the rigor needed to answer questions presented in this study.

-We are also beginning to learn more about the financing needed to undertake a extensive project like the Three Creeks Project.
+We are also beginning to learn more about the financing needed to undertake an extensive project like the Three Creeks Project.
 In our initial analysis of input costs, we are learning that the implementation of this new grazing system across 138,000 acres of private-public rangelands cost approximately $5 million.
 This is just over $36/acre to see increases in some aspects of water quality (enough to reach state benchmarks for E. coli levels), sage grouse habitat (enough to surpass published thresholds for habitat quality during vulnerable stages of the sage-grouse life cycle), and to see increases in vegetation and reductions in bare ground along streams.
 Ongoing analysis of this information on costs to implement the Three Creeks Project will provide support for cost-share programs that have provided some of the funding for this project, and may highlight the types of activities such programs could invest additional program funds into to better support these projects (water infrastructure, fencing).

 How has this study affected, or how will this study affect, agricultural sustainability?